 As Georgia’s first town, established in 1733, Savannah has had plenty of time to develop its own mix of Southern charm and modern attractions.
 Live oaks drip with Spanish moss and historic buildings are spread throughout the city.
 Active adults can enjoy local tours of historic homes, churches, cemeteries, and forts.
 Shopping centers and restaurants satisfy a variety of tastes, while cultural attractions let residents experience live theater, music, and other performances.

 The Golden Isles

 Known as The Golden Isles, the area surrounding Brunswick and the Jekyll and St. Simon Islands is another popular spot for beach-lovers.
 The city of Brunswick features Victorian homes, quaint historic districts, and a busy waterfront.
 Jekyll Island is known for its modern recreations including golf courses and beautiful beaches, while St. Simons Island features both historic charm and countless recreations.

 At the southernmost end of the Georgia Coast, St. Marys and Cumberland Islands provide their own flavor.
 St Marys is known for its shops, restaurants, and local museums.
 Cumberland Island offers 17 miles of secluded beaches, tranquil forests, and wildlife which includes wild horses and loggerhead turtles.

 Active Adult Living

 Active adults who choose to live in the Coastal Georgia region can opt to live in either age-restricted or open-age communities.
-Developments which appeal to mature homebuyers are typically intimate communities such as Carlisle Village in Rincon or The Fairways at Savannah Quarters in Pooler.
+Developments that appeal to mature homebuyers are typically intimate communities such as The Fairways at Savannah Quarters in Pooler.
 With diverse settings including historic cities, quaint towns and beautiful islands, Coastal Georgia is a fabulous retirement destination for active adults who enjoy tranquil East Coast living.